Everything you need to know about the Elizabeth line

 Using London Terminals tickets on the Elizabeth line

-Tickets to/from London Terminals are not valid on the Elizabeth line between Paddington and Liverpool Street.
-Customers using these tickets must buy a new ticket or use pay as you go to travel beyond Paddington (if travelling from the west) or Liverpool Street (if travelling from the east).
+Tickets for National Rail services to/from London Terminals are not valid on the Elizabeth line between Paddington and Liverpool Street.
+Customers using these tickets must buy a separate ticket or use pay as you go to travel beyond Paddington (if travelling from the west) or Liverpool Street (if travelling from the east).

 The Elizabeth line is one of the most complex digital railways in the world, and includes pioneering technology and design.